 Step 3.3: Connecting data from different sources

 Now we have to take a little detour.
 In the previous steps we created the audience based only on one user selection (those who selected the Private account option).
-But because we are using the several products in Piwik PRO Marketing Suite, we want to also connect this information with data from Piwik PRO Analytics.
+But because we are using the several products in Piwik PRO Analytics Suite, we want to also connect this information with data from Piwik PRO Analytics.

 This means the audience we already have can be segmented further using analytics attributes.
 For example, we can segment them by country: